Mu Leporis

-Mu Leporis, Latinized from μ Leporis, is a star in the southern constellation of Lepus.
+Mu Leporis, Latinized from μ Leporis, formally named Bade, is a star in the southern constellation of Lepus.
 The apparent visual magnitude is 3.259, making the star visible to the naked eye at night from the southern hemisphere.
 Parallax measurements yield an estimated distance of 170 ly from the Earth.
 It is moving further from the Sun with a radial velocity of +27.7 km/s.

 The stellar classification of this star is B9 IV:HgMn, although the ':' indicates an uncertain spectral value.
 The luminosity class of IV would indicate that this is a subgiant that has exhausted the hydrogen at its core and it is in the process of evolving into a giant star.
 However, evolutionary models discount this, and find Mu Leporis is actually on the main sequence.
 At present it has about 3.4 times the Sun's radius, 3.7 times the mass of the Sun, and is radiating 251 times the Sun's luminosity from its photosphere at an effective temperature of 12,800 K.